btantlinger/wp-plugin-base/README.md

 ### 5. Component Registration

-The framework uses a component-based architecture where functionality is encapsulated in classes that implement the `ComponentInterface`.
+The Plugin Base uses a component-based architecture where functionality is encapsulated in classes that implement the `ComponentInterface`.
 This interface defines three key methods:

 #### ComponentInterface Methods